YINI-lang/YINI-spec/NEW-YINI-Specification.md

 or
 >myPath = '/Users/kim-lee'

+#### Raw String Prefix
+Any string enclosed in quotes (single `'` or double `"` ) can be prefixed with either `R` or `r` explicitly to denote it as a Raw-String, but prefixing Raw string are not required as strings are Raw as standard.

 ### 6.2.
 Hyper Strings (H-Strings)
 There is also another kind of strings, ("Hyper") string literals, called H-Strings for short.
-These strings are prefixed with either `c` or `C`.
+These strings are prefixed with either `H` or `h`.

 Hyper Strings, as Raw Strings, treat the backslash exactly as seen (escape sequences are not supported).